Agent#

 See also

-Plot the predicted objective as a function of the two DOFs.
+Plot the predicted objective as a function of two DOFs.

 - Parameters: